alvarolop/intelligent-cd/intelligent-cd-app/README.md

-# 🚀 Llama Stack Web UI
+# 🚀 Intelligent CD Web UI

 A simple web interface to access Llama Stack for LLM and Agent interactions with OpenShift.